 Intro to Designing Your Web Page: In June there will be an Introduction to Designing Your Own Web Page conducted at the Centre.
 The course will cover the basics in design and layout of a web page, and how to use HTML A further course is planned to follow on from this course later in the year for those with an artistic bent.
 (See notes on page 37.)

 A Visual Basic Programming - Intro course is planned for May.
 This course is designed for those members who are interested in the popular programming language Visual BASIC.
-Participants will be taught the basics of how to prepare simple user -friendly form based screens.
-No prerequisite of programming is required.
+Participants will be taught the basics of how to prepare simple

 Contacts